Puepis/Debt-Tracker/README.md

 # Debt-Tracker
-A mobile application that allows users to keep track of the money they owe.
+Debt Tracker is an Android mobile application that allows users to keep track of the money they owe.